Rainbow: Number of colours in a spectrum or a rainbow

 The colour pattern of a rainbow is different from a spectrum, and the colours are less saturated.
-There is spectral smearing in a rainbow owing to the fact that for any particular wavelength, there is a distribution of exit angles, rather than a single unvarying angle.
+There is spectral smearing in a rainbow since, for any particular wavelength, there is a distribution of exit angles, rather than a single unvarying angle.
 In addition, a rainbow is a blurred version of the bow obtained from a point source, because the disk diameter of the sun (0.5°) cannot be neglected compared to the width of a rainbow (2°).
-Further red of the first supplementary rainbow overlaps the violet of the primary rainbow, so rather than the final colour being a variant of spectral violet, it is actually a purple.
 The number of colour bands of a rainbow may therefore be different from the number of bands in a spectrum, especially if the droplets are particularly large or small.
 Therefore, the number of colours of a rainbow is variable.
 If, however, the word rainbow is used inaccurately to mean spectrum, it is the number of main colours in the spectrum.

+Moreover, rainbows have bands beyond red and violet in the respective near infrared and ultraviolet regions; however, these bands are not visible to humans.
+Only near frequencies of these regions to the visible spectrum are included in rainbows, since water and air become increasingly opaque to these frequencies, scattering the light.
+The UV band is sometimes visible to cameras using black and white film.

 The question of whether everyone sees seven colours in a rainbow is related to the idea of linguistic relativity.
 Suggestions have been made that there is universality in the way that a rainbow is perceived.
 However, more recent research suggests that the number of distinct colours observed and what these are called depend on the language that one uses, with people whose language has fewer colour words seeing fewer discrete colour bands.